BryanShin27/replay_fix/README.md

 If you screw up, 99% of all problems should be resolved simply by launching StarCraft II the normal way or using Scan and Repair.
 That said, I am not responsible for any issues caused by incorrectly following the instructions.

 This program will need to be updated every few weeks, as Blizzard frequently rotates their CDN configuration.
 If it has been some time since the last update and you need to view old replays, please contact me on Discord at `randomhyperone` so I can update the CDN string.
+You can also find me in the [StarCraft Evolution League Discord server](https://discord.gg/VqPFXFW6A8).